Solar Feed In Tariffs In Australia

 As mentioned, solar feed-in tariffs are a payment for electricity sent into the grid after solar panels have been installed, while the solar rebate lowers the up-front cost of buying a solar power system.
 For most installations, the solar rebate (which isn’t really a rebate but a point of sale discount) provides a discount of several thousand dollars.

-Australia’s solar rebate is being gradually phased out over the coming years and will come to an end on the 31st of December 2030.
+Australia’s solar rebate is being gradually phased out over the coming years and will end on the 31st of December 2030.
 While technically it is not a rebate, that is what it is commonly called and why we tend to reference it this way.

 Help!
 My Electricity Bill Says I’m Not Getting Any Feed-in Tariff!